levkovigor/freertos-template2/doc/README-flatsat.md

 when interfacing the iOBC with a Windows PC and the ISIS SAM-BA application installed or by uploading the binary via RS232 (same communication line used for TMTC commanding).
 For remote deployment, only the second way is currently possible.
+A recent software version needs to be running to perform this step as well.
 Following general steps need to be taken:

 1. Transfer the file with to the \_bin folder of the remote OBSW folder with SFTP.
 It is recommended to use Filezilla for this.